balcortex/100_days_code_web_development/README.md

 ## Day 112 - 2024/01/08

 Today I learned the basics of HTML tables—the table, tr (table row), and td (table data) tags.

+## Day 113 - 2024/01/10

+Today I learned about the `th` element (table header) and how to style entire rows.